MegalithicBTC/rizful-integration-demo/README.md

 ![Demo of Rizful Integration](./images/demo-image.png)

+# What does the Nostr application get out of this in the end?

+You can see the "get secrets" button at the bottom of the screenshot.
+(You can rename the buttons in your application, of course.)
+When the user clicks "get secrets", if the authorization is successful, you will see an NWC code and a Lightning Address written to the screen.
+(Look for `<strong>NWC URI:</strong>` in the code.)

+For this demo, the NWC code and Lightning Address are written to the screen, but in YOUR application, you should

+1. Save the NWC code so the user can use it to make Lightning payments.. remember a NWC code is sensitive, never write this to your server unless you are really sure you can do it securely.. ideally it never leaves the user's device!
+2. Apply the Lightning Address to the user's profile (LUD), and sync that with Nostr relays as the user's metadata
+3. Use the Lightning Address also as the Nip-05 for the user's profile, and sync that with Nostr relays as the user's metadata

 ## Assumptions

 Some existing wallet services (coinos, others) identify users by nostr public/private keys, and allow signup without an email address or other means for the user to recover their funds.